14 Best San Diego Neighborhoods

 There’s an incredible dining scene in San Marcos, and some of the region’s most highly-rated restaurants can be found at Old California Restaurant Row, a Spanish-style plaza in the downtown area.
 There’s unique shopping here, as well, and locals love visiting the dozens of vendors at Antiques Village.

 San Marcos attracts a diverse range of residents, including families drawn to the San Marcos Unified School District’s highly-rated schools.
-Real estate options include everything from modest bungalows and ranch-style single-family homes to large, modern residences and condos.
+Real estate options include everything from modest bungalows and ranch-style single-family homes in Lake San Marcos to large, modern residences in San Elijo Hills and condos.

 Summary: The archetypal Southern California beach town that offers something for everyone.